ddrohan/android-101-labs-as/session2/lab/md/step07.md

 ~~~

-So run your App again just to confirm the logCat entries
+So run your app again just to confirm the logCat entries

 ![](../img/lab2s701.png)